blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Docker.md

 > [!NOTE]
 > If `CMD` is defined in base image, setting an `ENTRYPOINT` will override it in the derived image.
 In such a case, `CMD` has to be redefined.

+All three instructions have two forms: Shell form and Executable form.
 #### Shell form
 `<Instruction> <Command>`
 e.g.: